 Ending the epidemic of gun violence

-Fighting for middle-class prosperity and Security for all Americans
+Defending the Labor movement, fighting for middle-class prosperity, and fighting for security for all Americans

-In Congress, he voted for passing the Paycheck Fairness Act (HR 7) and the Raise the Wage Act (HR 582) –– advocates raising the minimum wage to $15 an hour, and is fighting to defend the right to organize and collective bargaining.
+I voted for passing the Paycheck Fairness Act (HR 7) and the Raise the Wage Act (HR 582) –– I advocate raising the minimum wage to $15 an hour, and am fighting to defend the right to organize and collective bargaining.

-A strong champion of reproductive freedom and women's health care, Jamie fought to renew the Violence Against Women Act, opposes all efforts to undermine choice, and supports repeal of the Hyde Amendment.
+I fought to renew the Violence Against Women Act, oppose all efforts to undermine choice, and support repeal of the Hyde Amendment.

-As “one of America’s most ardent advocates for democracy” (The Nation 4/20/15) Jamie is a champion of sweeping campaign finance reform, a powerful defender of voting rights, and a passionate critic of Citizens United and the Roberts Court’s systematic deregulation of big money in politics.
+As “one of America’s most ardent advocates for democracy” (The Nation) Jamie is a champion of sweeping campaign finance reform, a powerful defender of voting rights, and a passionate critic of Citizens United and the Roberts Court’s systematic deregulation of big money in politics.

-A constitutional law professor and author of several books, including the Washington Post Bestseller Overruling Democracy: the Supreme Court versus the American People, Jamie will be a lucid and passionate voice defending constitutional freedom and recovering the Constitution and its true meanings from Tea Party extremists.
+A constitutional law professor and author of several books, including the Washington Post Bestseller Overruling Democracy: the Supreme Court versus the American People, Jamie is a lucid and passionate voice defending constitutional freedom and recovering the Constitution and its true meanings from Tea Party extremists.

-As a Senator, Jamie has constantly backed efforts to provide greater employment, educational and housing opportunities for Maryland’s veterans.
+As a State Senator and U.S. Representative, Jamie has constantly backed efforts to provide greater employment, educational and housing opportunities for Maryland’s veterans.

-Throughout Jamie's decade in public office, he has championed animal rights and animal welfare.
+Throughout Jamie's time in public office, he has championed animal rights and animal welfare.